carlynorama/RazeCore/README.md

 # RazeCore

-A description of this package.
+A description of this package is that is based on a tutorial on raywenderlich.com